 When you're done with your project and before storing your stamps, you'll want to make sure to give them a final cleaning.

-You will want to avoid any cleaner that contains alcohol as this will cause your stamps to dry and crack.
+You will want to avoid any harsh cleaners.
 Do not soak wood mounted stamps in water.
-There are a variety of commercial cleaners you can use, but we find this simple recipe to be an excellent cleaner for both red rubber and clear stamps.
-It moisturizes the stamps and prevents them from cracking.
+There are a variety of commercial cleaners you can use, but we recommend Stewart Superior Ultra Clean .
+It is a super cleaner that also moisturizes the stamps and prevents them from cracking.